ashtonG/mpdgems/man/mpdfindby.1.md

 ## DESCRIPTION

-**mpdfindby** is a simple utility that, given some information about some songs (i.e. title, artist and album), prints to `STDOUT` the matching entries in the current playlist or in the whole database.
-The output format is configurable.
+**mpdfindby** is a simple utility that searches for and prints the songs that match the given paramenters (e.g. artist, album, ...).
+It can search in the current playlist or in the whole database, and the output format can be customized.
 Optionally a new playlist can be created out of the matching songs.

 ## OPTIONS ##